Enumerating Regular Languages with Bounded Delay

 To do this, for each node~$n$ of~$G$, letting~$w$ be the word represented by~$n$, we will annotate~$n$ by the state~$q$ that is reached in the partial run of $w$ from the initial state of~$A$ (or by~$\bot$ if this state is undefined).
 We can annotate the newly created nodes efficiently when we enlarge a word DAG: for instance, if we have a $\pushR(a)$-successor~$n'$ of~$n$ in the word DAG, then we could simply annotate~$q'$ by~$\delta(q,a)$.
 The same situation does not work if~$n'$ is a $\pushL(a)$-successor, but we will always be able to define the annotation of new nodes by following the $\pushR$-transitions from states with a known annotation.

 We will also annotate each node of the word DAG by the distance to the closest word of the language that is in the word DAG, if this distance is~$< d$, or by~$\infty$ otherwise.
 Moreover, for a technical reason that will become clear later, we will also annotate every node of the word DAG with the modulo~$\ell$ of its \emph{depth}, i.e., the length of the unique word that the node represents.
+Note that these values are all bounded by an exponential function of the input, so they can be represented in our machine model.
 We formalize this next.